Package insert / prescribing information

 Some hypertensive patients with no apparent pre-existing renal vascular disease have developed increases in blood urea and serum creatinine, usually minor and transient, especially when Enalaprilat has been given concomitantly with a diuretic.
 This is more likely to occur in patients with pre-existing renal impairment.
 Dosage reduction of Enalaprilat and/or discontinuation of the diuretic may be required.

-Elevated serum potassium (greater than 5.7 mEq/L) was observed in approximately one percent of hypertensive patients in clinical trials receiving enalapril.
+Hyperkalemia: Elevated serum potassium (greater than 5.7 mEq/L) was observed in approximately one percent of hypertensive patients in clinical trials receiving enalapril.
 In most cases these were isolated values which resolved despite continued therapy.
 Hyperkalemia was a cause of discontinuation of therapy in 0.28 percent of hypertensive patients.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing agents or potassium supplements, which should be used cautiously, if at all, with Enalaprilat injection, USP (see Drug Interactions).
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing agents or potassium supplements, which should be used cautiously, if at all, with Enalaprilat Injection.
+(See Drug Interactions.)

-Patients on diuretics and especially those in whom diuretic therapy was recently instituted, may occasionally experience an excessive reduction of blood pressure after initiation of therapy with Enalaprilat.
+Hypotension-Patients on Diuretic Therapy: Patients on diuretics and especially those in whom diuretic therapy was recently instituted, may occasionally experience an excessive reduction of blood pressure after initiation of therapy with Enalaprilat.
 The possibility of hypotensive effects with Enalaprilat can be minimized by administration of an intravenous infusion of normal saline, discontinuing the diuretic or increasing the salt intake prior to initiation of treatment with Enalaprilat.
-If it is necessary to continue the diuretic, provide close medical supervision for at least one hour after the initial dose of Enalaprilat (see WARNINGS).
+If it is necessary to continue the diuretic, provide close medical supervision for at least one hour after the initial dose of Enalaprilat (See WARNINGS).

-The antihypertensive effect of Enalaprilat injection, USP appears to be augmented by antihypertensive agents that cause renin release (e.g., diuretics).
+Agents Causing Renin Release: The antihypertensive effect of Enalaprilat Injection appears to be augmented by antihypertensive agents that cause renin release (e.g., diuretics).

-Enalaprilat injection, USP has been used concomitantly with digitalis, beta adrenergic-blocking agents, methyldopa, nitrates, calcium-blocking agents, hydralazine and prazosin without evidence of clinically significant adverse interactions.
+Other Cardiovascular Agents: Enalaprilat Injection has been used concomitantly with digitalis, beta adrenergic-blocking agents, methyldopa, nitrates, calcium-blocking agents, hydralazine and prazosin without evidence of clinically significant adverse interactions.

-Enalaprilat injection, USP attenuates potassium loss caused by thiazide-type diuretics.
+Agents Increasing Serum Potassium: Enalaprilat Injection attenuates potassium loss caused by thiazide-type diuretics.
 Potassium-sparing diuretics (e.g., spironolactone, triamterene, or amiloride), potassium supplements, or potassium-containing salt substitutes may lead to significant increases in serum potassium.
 Therefore, if concomitant use of these agents is indicated because of demonstrated hypokalemia, they should be used with caution and with frequent monitoring of serum potassium.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenicity studies have not been done with Enalaprilat injection, USP.
+Carcinogenicity studies have not been done with Enalaprilat Injection.

 Enalapril and Enalaprilat have been detected in human breast milk.
-Because of the potential for serious adverse reactions in nursing infants from enalapril, a decision should be made whether to discontinue nursing or to discontinue Enalaprilat injection, USP, taking into account the importance of the drug to the mother.
+Because of the potential for serious adverse reactions in nursing infants from enalapril, a decision should be made whether to discontinue nursing or to discontinue Enalaprilat Injection, taking into account the importance of the drug to the mother.

 Adverse experiences occurring in 0.5 to 1.0 percent of patients in controlled clinical trials included: myocardial infarction, fatigue, dizziness, fever, rash and constipation.